Mundham: Mundham Hall

-To the southeast of St Peter's Church is the site of Mundham Hall, it was built during the Heptarchy of the Kingdom of East Anglia, as the Hall built St Peter's Church as their personal chapel, because the idea of a parish church came from the Normans, whom St Peter's Church predates.
+Southeast of St Peter's Church is the site of Mundham Hall, it was built during the Heptarchy of the Kingdom of East Anglia, sometime after 410 AD, but pre 7th-century, as the Hall was the local authority for the village.
+They also built St Peter's Church as their personal church, because the idea of a parish church came from the Normans, whom St Peter's Church predates.
 The hall is first recorded in the Domesday book entry for Mundham as owning a horse.
-The building was demolished over 200 years ago, however the most the stables were converted into a private residence, in whose garden the hall's foundations have been found.
+The building was demolished over 200 years ago, however the most recent stables were converted into a private residence, in whose garden the hall's foundations have been found.
 The site of the hall is also recorded on the 1826 Bryant's map of Norfolk.

 Mundham Mill

 Mundham Mill was located at the top of Mundham Common, to which it lends the current house its name.
 As with many sites in Mundham, the mill is first shown on the 1797 Faden's map of Mundham.
-In 1819, the mill was owned by William Brown of Sisland, when, on 30 July, two children, Amelia and Robert Pitcher, aged 31/2 and 43/4 respectively, were killed when they were hit by the mill's sails, Amelia was first knocked down by them, and Robert ran to her assistance, before also being struck and killed, Amelia survived the accident, however she died soon after.
-They were both buried in St Peter's Churchyard two days later.
-Their death was announced in the Essex Herald 11 days later, on 10 August.
+In 1819, the mill was owned by William Brown of Sisland, when, on 30 July, two children, Amelia and Robert Pitcher, aged 31/2 and 43/4 respectively, were killed when they were hit by the mill's sails, Amelia was knocked down by them, and Robert ran to her assistance, before also being struck and killed, Amelia survived the initial accident, however she died soon after.
+They were both buried in St Peter's Churchyard two days later, and their death was announced in the Essex Herald on 10 August.

 The mill is shown on both the 1826 Bryants map, and the 1834 Greenwoods map.
-From 1845 to 1852, the Mill was under the ownership of William Beverly, (b.1800) who lived in the mill house with his family, his wife Mary Ann and his 5 children; Mary Ann, William, Michael, Emma and Margrett, however when William Beverly was declared insolvent in 1852, the mill was sold to G.S Kett, who then auctioned off the mill to Uriah Tibbenham in June of the same year, who ran it from 1864 to 1872.
+From 1845 to 1852, the Mill was under the ownership of William Beverly, (b.1800) who lived in the mill house with his family, his wife Mary Ann and his five children; Mary Ann, William, Michael, Emma and Margrett, however when William Beverly was declared insolvent in 1852, the mill was sold to G.S Kett, who then auctioned off the mill to Uriah Tibbenham in June of the same year, who ran it from 1864 to 1872.
 It is next mentioned in 1875, under the tenancy of Johnson Goff.
 In 1883, the previously wind powered mill was changed to a wind and steam method.
 Johnson continued under tenancy until July 1901, when he bought the mill at auction, which he continued to run until 1908, when it was bought by Ezra Upton, who ran it until its demolition in c.
 1936, as by 1937 only the broken wall of the roundhouse remained.